Stacked Markets

 VWAP execution addresses this directly.
 Breaking a large parent order into smaller child orders and distributing them over time reduces instantaneous impact on the book.
 Each child order is smaller relative to available depth, so it fills closer to the mid.
 The aggregate fill across all child orders converges toward the VWAP benchmark.

+This is why VWAP execution is standard practice for institutional equity traders, and why it matters equally for active perp traders working larger size through Stacked Markets.
 On an AMM, there is no order book to read, no depth to parse, and no meaningful VWAP benchmark to target.
 The CLOB structure is a prerequisite.
-Hyperliquid's on-chain CLOB provides the transparent, verifiable depth that makes VWAP-style execution meaningful for orders routed through Stacked Markets.

 How VWAP execution works algorithmically